kendallw763/kendallw763/README.md

 I'm a Marine Corps veteran and aspiring software engineer, transitioning into tech by combining the discipline and hands-on work ethic from my professional experience with a Computer Science degree.
 I never bought into the fear or doubt surrounding a career in tech—I set a goal, committed to it, and ran toward it with focus and determination.
-Outside of coding, I'm into weightlifting, God of War: Ragnarök, and watching MMA and Muay Thai bouts.
-I'm also a war movie enthusiast and the kind of guy who keeps a bugout bag ready—just in case.
-I bring that same intensity, strategy, and mindset of preparedness into every project I build—driven by purpose, precision, perseverance, and a genuine enthusiasm for learning and building.

 ### 🧰 Tech Stack